 In the case of a draw, points will be allocated to the quality of the presentation and supportive documentation.

-When designing your gadget, it is important to take into account the materials that will be used to print it, as well as the limitations of the printer itself.
+When designing, it is important to take into account the materials that will be used to print it, as well as the limitations of the printer itself.
 Factors such as structural integrity and durability affect how well a design is able to function, while efficient use of material must be considered to reduce costs and avoid over-designed products.

 TERMS AND CONDITIONS APPLY, Click here for the T's & C's.